Moxie-Stuff/Hypnos-lullaby-restored/README.md

 * Fix shit

-* Finish Purin & other songs like Amusia
+* Finish Purin & other songs like Amusia for example